akeneo/pim-api-docs/content/guides/translation-connection/step3-interact-with-julia.md

 When the translation is finished, your translator needs to set the `Translation status` attribute to `TRANSLATED` and import all translated product data back in the PIM.

-If for some reasons the translation project has been cancelled, your translator need to set the `Translation status`attribute to `CANCELLED` and import this product data back to the PIM.
+If for some reason the translation project has been canceled, your translator needs to set the `Translation status` attribute to `CANCELLED` and import this product data back into the PIM.

 :::info
 To develop theses connector actions, and to understand our API please follow our [wonderful dedicated API documentation](https://api.akeneo.com)!